 St. Eugene Golf Resort, Cranbrook, Photo Destination BC Kari Medig

-The City of Cranbrook is the Kootenay Rockies’ largest city and is nestled in a valley with Kootenay National Park to the east and the Purcell Mountains to the west.
-The Region boasts more sunshine than anywhere else in British Columbia.
+The City of Cranbrook, located in the Canadian Rockies, is the Kootenay Rockies’ largest city and is nestled in a valley with Kootenay National Park to the east and the Purcell Mountains to the west.
+The region boasts more sunshine than anywhere else in British Columbia.
 Various attractions are close by including The Canadian Museum of Rail Travel which offers guided tours.
 Fort Steele Heritage Town, just 20 minutes away, offers over 60 restored and reconstructed buildings that represent the town as it was in its heyday.
 Visitors can ride on a horse-drawn wagon, shop at a real old-fashioned general store, or take in a performance at the Wild Horse Theatre.
 Cranbrook itself has restored heritage buildings and you can take a self-guided heritage walking tour of the town.
-Golfing, fishing, trails to suit every ability for walking, hiking and cycling in the summer and lots of winter sports are available when the snow season arrives.
+Golfing, fishing, trails to suit every ability for walking, hiking and cycling in the summer and an abundance of winter sports are available when the snow season arrives.

 Cranbrook is located in the southeast corner of British Columbia at the junction of Hwy 3 and 93/95.
 It is 32 km (20 mi) south of Kimberley, 403 km (250 mi) south-west of Calgary, Alberta.